FredKSchott/snowpack/docs/docs/04-features.md

 npm start -- --secure
 ```

 Snowpack provides an easy way to use a local HTTPS server during development through the use of the `--secure` flag.
 When enabled, Snowpack will look for a `snowpack.key` and `snowpack.crt` file in the root directory and use that to create an HTTPS server with HTTP2 support enabled.
+It is good practice to add them to your `.gitignore` file as `snowpack.key` is a private key and every developer wants to use their own certificates anyways.

 #### Generating SSL Certificates